picimako/intellij-inspections/inspections/mockito.md

 The template is prepared to handle additional expressions between the two `then...` calls on the OngoingStubbing object, so they won't interfere with inspecting the code, and (hopefully) won't result in a false-negative.

-The generic type `OngoingStubbing` is not restricted so it is flexible.
+The generic type of `OngoingStubbing` has no restrictions.

 The template always highlights the second `then...` method call, which in the case of the example above is the `thenThrow` method name.